uncle-barchen/ruqmoi/ruqmoi.md

   + "Our life is forfeit to the Dharma" -Fox and Bärchen
   + The Magic Girdle of Aphrodite is φιλότητα καί ἵμερον = affection and desire
   + Sir Gawain and the Green Knight
-  + passion(n.) https://www.etymonline.com/word/passion c.
-1200, "the sufferings of Christ on the Cross;
+  + passion(n.) https://www.etymonline.com/word/passion ... from Late Latin passionem "suffering, enduring,"
-    the death of Christ," from OF passion "Christ's passion, physical suffering" (10c.), from Late Latin passionem "suffering, enduring," from Latin pati "to endure, undergo, experience".
+    from Latin pati "to endure, undergo, experience".
 The notion is "that which must be endured."
-The sense was extended to the sufferings of martyrs, and suffering and pain generally, by early 13c.
+The sense was extended to ... suffering and pain generally, by early 13c.
 It replaced OE þolung (used in glosses to render Latin passio), literally "suffering," from þolian (v.) "to endure."
 In ME sometimes "the state of being affected or acted upon by something external".
-In ME also "an ailment, disease, affliction;" also "an emotion, desire, inclination, feeling; desire to sin considered as an affliction" (mid-13c.).
-The specific meaning "intense or vehement emotion or desire" is attested from late 14c., from Late Latin use of passio to render Greek pathos "suffering," also "feeling, emotion."
-The specific sense of "sexual love" attested by 1580s, but it has been used of any lasting, controlling emotion (zeal; grief, sorrow; rage, anger; hope, joy).
-The meaning "strong liking, enthusiasm, predilection" from 1630s; "object of great admiration or desire" is by 1732.
-"As compared with affection, the distinctive mark of passion is that it masters the mind, so that the person becomes seemingly its subject or its passive instrument, while an affection, though moving, affecting, or influencing one, still leaves him his self-control.
-The secondary meanings of the two words keep this difference."
+In ME also "an ailment, disease, affliction;" also "an emotion, desire, inclination, feeling; ..." (mid-13c.).
+The specific meaning "intense or vehement emotion or desire" is attested from late 14c.
+The sense of "sexual love" attested by 1580s, but it has been used of any lasting, controlling emotion (zeal; grief, sorrow; rage, anger; hope, joy).
+"As compared with affection, the distinctive mark of passion is that it masters the mind, so that the person becomes seemingly its subject or its passive instrument..."
 [Century Dictionary]
   + "Little Louse and Little Flea" (Grimm's Fairy Tales 1st ed.
 Volume 1 #30)
   + Color: <font color="#921EAB">███ Violet Eggplant ███</font> (#921EAB)